 Even though the lens has considerable vignetting at wide-angle focal lengths, the built-in flash performed admirably indoors.
 There were no instances of red-eye, and the exposure was accurate overall.

-Incredible performance in macro photography, with the ability to focus on subjects as near as 1 centimeter distant while still capturing a great deal of information.
-The Canon Powershot G9 has a maximum shutter speed of 15 seconds, making it an outstanding camera for night photography; in addition, the clarity of the photographs captured after dark is quite high.
+Incredible performance in macro photography, with the ability to focus on subjects as near as 1 centimeter distant while still capturing much information.
+The Canon Powershot G9 has a maximum shutter speed of 15 seconds, making it an excellent camera for night photography; the clarity of the photographs captured after dark is relatively high.
 When left on their default settings and shot in natural light, the colors produced by the Canon G9 are vibrant enough for my liking, with reds, greens, and blues seeming suitably “punchy.”

-The skin tones are warm and healthy looking, without seeming to be unnaturally so.
-There is some very tiny fringing between regions of high contrast, such as the bright sky and the foreground, but it is only evident upon extremely close inspection, and it is not noticeable at all on an A3 print.
-Overall, the Canon G9 performs rather admirably in the category that matters the most, with noise at ISO 400 and above being the only significant issue that can be brought up.
+The skin tones are warm and healthy looking without seeming unnatural so.
+There is some very slight fringing between regions of high contrast, such as the bright sky and the foreground.
+Still, it is only evident upon highly close inspection and is not noticeable on an A3 print.
+Overall, the Canon G9 performs admirably in the category that matters the most, with noise at ISO 400 and above being the only significant issue that can be brought up.

 Canon PowerShot G9 specifications